-To explore potential changes in hurricane frequency from anthropogenic climate change, we perturb this model with SST anomalies taken from various models of the climate near the end of the 21st century.
-We consider four anomaly patterns, those obtained from the three models GFDL's CM2.1, the UKMO's HADCM3, and MPI's ECHAM5, and that obtained by taking the ensemble mean for the simulations for 18 models.
-All results are taken from the A1B simulation in the CMIP3 archive (https://esg.llnl.gov:8443/index.jsp) (Meehl et al. 2007) utilized extensively by the IPCC AR4 assessments.
-We compute the multi-model ensemble mean SST anomaly by differencing the period 2081-2100 and the period 2001-2020 from the historical simulations (labeled 20C3M) in the CMIP3 archive.
+To explore potential changes in hurricane frequency from anthropogenic climate change, we perturb this model with SST anomalies taken from various models of the climate near the end of the twenty-first century.
+We consider four anomaly patterns, those obtained from the three models: the GFDL CM2.1, the third climate configuration of the Met Office Unified Model (HadCM3), and the Max Planck Institute (MPI) ECHAM5, and that obtained by taking the ensemble mean for the simulations for 18 models.
+All results are taken from the A1B simulation in the CMIP3 archive (see online at http:// www-pcmdi.llnl.gov/ipcc/about_ipcc.php; Meehl et al. 2007) utilized extensively by the IPCC AR4 assessments.
+We compute the multimodel ensemble-mean SST anomaly by differencing the period 2081-2100 and the period 2001-20 from the historical simulations (labeled 20C3M) in the CMIP3 archive.
 For each of the three individual models, we use one realization (run 1 in the CMIP3 archive) to compute the 2001-2100 linear trend.
-The linear trend is then multiplied by 0.8 so that it is consistent in magnitude with the period used for the multi-model ensemble mean.
+The linear trend is then multiplied by 0.8 so that it is consistent in magnitude with the period used for the multimodel ensemble mean.
 The SST anomalies are computed separately for each month at each grid point.
-Fig. 12 shows the mean SST anomalies for the ASO season.
-Note, for example, that the HADCM3 anomaly is relatively large in the Pacific and relatively small in the Atlantic while ECHAM5 has the largest average anomalies over the ocean domain (40S-40N).
-We increase the CO_2 in the model atmosphere to a value consistent with the A1B scenario for the period in question.
+Figure 12 shows the mean SST anomalies for the ASO season.
+Note, for example, that the HadCM3 anomaly is relatively large in the Pacific and relatively small in the Atlantic while ECHAM5 has the largest average anomalies over the ocean domain (40°S-40°N).
+We increase the CO2 in the model atmosphere to a value consistent with the A1B scenario for the period in question.
 We do not modify the sea ice extent for simplicity, assuming that, with prescribed SSTs, sea ice perturbations have little influence on the tropical climates of interest here.